 Many types of train tracks are available for kids of any age and with various interests.
 Whether you have a toddler or a kid approaching their “tweens,” train sets can bring with them long-lasting memories.

-When acquiring any new toy for my little one, I always try to combine learning and fun.
-For this reason, my favorite train set right now is the LEGO DUPLO number train set.
-I love that it teaches numbers in a simplistic but purposeful way and that its size is not too large or difficult to maneuver.
+When acquiring new toys for our little kids, we always try to combine learning and fun.
+For this reason, our favorite train set right now is the LEGO DUPLO number train set.
+We love that it teaches numbers in a simplistic but purposeful way and that its size is not too large or difficult to maneuver.